 Cognates: A cognate in professional education or in a single field is optional at the discretion of the major advisor.
 Courses included in the cognate will be selected by the student and advisor in conjunction with the cognate field committee member.

 Dissertations: The doctoral student is required to submit a dissertation on a topic satisfactory to the doctoral committee.
-Twenty credits are required in dissertation research (ED 9989).Prior to candidacy, students my register for up to eight (8) credit hours.
+Twenty credits are required in dissertation research (ED 9989).Prior to candidacy, students may register for up to eight (8) credit hours.
 The balance of hours are completed after advancement to candidate status.
-Registration must be completed prior to the Final Public Lecture-Presentation Defense.
+In each semester, registration must be completed prior to Census Day.
+All 20 semester hours of dissertation research must be registered prior to the Final Public Lecture-Presentation Defense.

 Electives may be chosen from the foundations of education, non-dissertation research techniques, or any course work the applicant and advisor consider appropriate to the student’s individual program.